denigma/denigma/docs.rst

 and the subfolders, e.g. http://mydomain.org/subfolder/, and only replaces the base address of the server?
 #
-A possibility would be to edit the .htaccesa file [http://support.lunarpages.com/knowledge_bases/article/549].
+A possibility would be to edit the .htaccess file [http://support.lunarpages.com/knowledge_bases/article/549].

 The .htaccess file: [http://en.wikipedia.org/wiki/Htaccess].